Student Withdrawals and Refunds Policy

 - If a student’s fees have been paid by a recognised third party (including student loan), any refund will be paid back to the third party unless the student produces written authority from the third party authorising the payment direct.

 The regulations on refunds may only be varied in exceptional circumstances that are beyond the control of the student (such as medical or compassionate circumstances).
 Only the Approval Committee has authority to vary criteria in special cases but variations will only be considered on written recommendation of the Head of School.
+For a compassionate withdrawal to be considered, the applicant will need to provide evidence of exceptional circumstances that are beyond the control of the student.

 Students receiving a student loan or allowance and withdrawing from courses must immediately contact StudyLink.